aiming-to-cure-hepatitis-b-teaser

-Camel milk: A superfood against infections and viral hepatitis
+Camel milk: A superfood against infections and viral Hepatitis

 Camel milk is considered a superfood with therapeutic values.

 Camel milk contains different enzymes and proteins which have immunological and antimicrobial properties.
 Lysozymes that participate in the immune responses.
 Immunoglobulins protect the body against infections; Lactoferrin enhances the primary immune system and prevents pathogenic bacteria growth in the gastrointestinal.
 Camel milk lactoferrin is much more than other ruminant milk, from 95 to 250 ml/dl-1, which inhibits the growth of infectious microbes.
-Lactoperoxidase of camel milk is about 2.23 ± 0.01 U.ml-1 and it’s against gram-negative bacteria.
+The Lactoperoxidase of camel milk is about 2.23 ± 0.01 U.ml-1 against gram-negative bacteria.
 The highest amount of peptidoglycan recognition protein is found in camel milk and influences breast cancer by controlling metastasis and stimulating the immune response.
 N-acetyl-§-glucosaminidase in camel milk elevates antibacterial-antiviral activity.
 Immunoglobulins (Igs), lactoferrin, and lysozyme are higher in camel milk whey proteins than in cow’s milk.

 Introduction

 Camel IgG only has heavy chains, and camel milk Ig is present throughout lactation, combatting autoimmune diseases by boosting immune responses.
-Immunoglobulins (Ig) of camel milk protect against Mycobacterium Tuberculous and the body from infections.
-Whey camel milk proteins significantly improved rabbits’ immune response to influenza, diphtheria, and tetanus vaccines.
+Immunoglobulins (Ig) of camel milk protect against Mycobacterium tuberculous and protect the body from infections.
+Whey camel milk proteins significantly improve’ the immune response to influenza, diphtheria, and tetanus vaccines.
 Whey proteins of camel milk stimulate immune function and promote lymphocyte activation, proliferation and chemotaxis, cytokine secretion, antibody production, enhanced leukocyte proliferation, and phagocytic activity of granulocyte cells.
 Whey proteins also increase the production of interleukins, IL-8, IL-6, IL-1β, MIP-1α, MIP-1β, and TNF-α, improve primary and secondary antibody responses of gastrointestinal and play a vital therapeutic role in some immune system disorders in diabetes.
 These proteins increase IL-2 and IL-8 and decrease IL-1α, IL-1β, IL-10, IL-6.

 The antimicrobial effects

 The camel milk is against foodborne pathogens such as Listeria monocytogenes and E. coli O157:H7.
 Pasteurization of camel milk did not affect antimicrobial activity.
 The Camel milk lactoferrin has antiviral activity and inhibits Schistosoma mansoni.
 Camel milk also prohibits the growth of E.coli, Klebsiella pneumonia, Clostridium Helicobacter pylori, Staphylococcus aureus, and Candida albicans.
-Also, it works against hepatitis B and C infections, the human immunodeficiency virus, herpes simplex virus-1 and cytomegalovirus.
+Also, it works against hepatitis B and C infections, the human immunodeficiency virus, herpes simplex virus-1, and cytomegalovirus.
 Therefore, the most therapeutic effects of camel milk are due to lactoferrin and Igs.

 However, as natural antioxidants in the diet, camel milk whey proteins and compounds obtained from their hydrolysis reduce oxidative stress.